top of page

 • A case of wine

-• Background role in the film (non-speaking)
+• Non-speaking background role in the film

-• Invitation on set during filming
+• On-set visit during filming

 Donation form